qnzhou/implicit_shader/README.md

 // Input/output buffer.
 // The x,y,z values are the evaluation points.
-// The d values are used to store the evaluation result. std::vector<float> buffer = {
+// The d values are placeholder for storing the evaluation result. std::vector<float> buffer = {
     x0, y0, z0, d0,
     x1, y1, z1, d1,